timble/www.openpolice.be/_about/index.md

 ## Methodology

-The project is being developed and supported on a result basis using an [Agile iterative and incremental development methodology](http://en.wikipedia.org/wiki/Agile_software_development), with a focus on proof through doing and constant testing.
+The project is being developed and supported on a result basis using the [Manifesto for Agile Software Development](http://www.agilemanifesto.org/):

-For example, if we want to define a way of storing distributed data safely, an initial version of a proposed data network is build to prove how it works quickly and cheaply.
-This gives an approach that works which can then be shared across services.
-New versions are continually improved each time they are reused, from project to project, service to service.
+* **Individuals and interactions** over processes and tools
+* **Working software** over comprehensive documentation
+* **Customer collaboration** over contract negotiation
+* **Responding to change** over following a plan

+That is, while there is value in the items on the right, we value the items on the left more.

 ## Community